Diagram type

 FAQ

-Mermaid state diagram editor — frequently asked questions
+Mermaid State Diagram Syntax & Examples — frequently asked questions

 When should I pick a state diagram over a flowchart?

-How do I show the start and end of a flow?
+How do I show the initial and terminal states?